Hostages safely rescued after nearly 11-hour ordeal at a Texas synagogue, officials say. The suspect is dead - KESQ

 An elite FBI hostage rescue team breached a synagogue in Colleyville, Texas, Saturday night, safely recovering three remaining captives after a nearly 11-hour hostage situation, federal and local officials said.
 The lone suspect is dead, authorities added.

 “Prayers answered.
-All hostages are out alive and safe,” Gov. Greg Abbott tweeted about 20 minutes after a large bang and gunfire were heard in the direction of the synagogue.
+All hostages are out alive and safe,” Gov. Greg Abbott tweeted about 20 minutes after a large bang and gunfire were heard in the direction of the synagogue, just outside Fort Worth.

-The resolution came more than 10 hours after a gunman entered Congregation Beth Israel as the synagogue was livestreaming its Sabbath morning service on Facebook and Zoom at around 11 a.m. (noon ET) Saturday and took four hostages, Colleyville Police Chief Michael Miller said.
+The resolution came nearly 11 hours after a gunman entered Congregation Beth Israel as the synagogue livestreamed its Sabbath morning service on Facebook and Zoom at around 11 a.m. (noon ET) Saturday, Colleyville Police Chief Michael Miller said.
 The livestream appeared to capture part of the incident before it was removed.

+Four people, including a rabbi, were initially taken hostage.
+One hostage, a man, was released unharmed around 5 p.m., Colleyville Police Sgt.
+Dara Nelson said.

 The suspect has been identified, FBI Dallas Special Agent in Charge Matthew DeSarno told reporters in a news conference after the hostage rescue, but authorities are not revealing his identity as the investigation continues.